simonharris/pykmeans/README.md

 # pycluster

-Experiments in Python data clustering algorithms
+Experiments in Python data clustering algorithms, as initial research for my MSc project at the University of Essex.